 Salt & Straw

-Opened just two years ago, Salt & Straw has already spawned a second and third location and entranced food critics from the likes of Bon Appétit and Sunset magazine.
-Unexpected recipes like strawberry with balsamic vinegar and black pepper, pear with blue cheese, and Arbequina olive oil might raise eyebrows, but trust your taste buds: These flavors sing.
-Watch for limited-edition offerings, like the Timbers-soccer-inspired “Rose City Riot,” featuring rosewater, pistachios and saffron-infused cream.
+Salt & Straw started as a food cart in 2011.
+Its popularity quickly necessitated a brick-and-mortar shop, and several more Portland spots followed — now there are locations all over the country.
+Salt & Straw has entranced food critics from the likes of Bon Appétit and Sunset.
+Unexpected recipes like strawberry with balsamic vinegar and black pepper, pear with blue cheese, and Arbequina olive oil might raise eyebrows, but trust your taste buds: these flavors sing.

 What’s the Scoop?

 For a true mad scientist’s approach, try What’s the Scoop?, which utilizes liquid nitrogen to fast-freeze its handcrafted treats for unbelievable creaminess.
-Rotating flavors include Maple Jack (as in Jack Daniel’s whiskey) Bacon Brittle and peanut butter curry.
+Rotating flavors include Maple Jack (as in Jack Daniel’s whiskey) Bacon Brittle and Fudge Monkey (the flavor of a chocolate-covered banana, transformed into ice cream form).
 Experimentation has rarely tasted this sweet.

-Started out of a powder-blue delivery truck, Fifty Licks scoops up tantalizing flavors like cherry bourbon, Stumptown Coffee, and Tahitian vanilla — still the most popular flavor — all from locally sourced ingredients.
+Started out of a powder-blue delivery truck, and now consisting of several locations across Portland, Fifty Licks scoops up tantalizing flavors like cherry bourbon, Stumptown Coffee and Tahitian vanilla — still the most popular flavor — all from locally sourced ingredients.
 For a grown-up treat, try the inventive ice cream cocktails.

 Eb & Bean

 Craving something lighter?
-Eb & Bean offers frozen yogurt with a Portland twist, namely gourmet, all-natural and scratch-made toppings like roasted hazelnuts, dye-free sprinkles and Fleur de Lis cinnamon-sugar doughnuts.
-Plus, both shops cater to a dairy-free diet with an almond-milk-based yogurt and non-dairy toppings.
+Eb & Bean offers frozen yogurt with a Portland twist, namely gourmet, all-natural and scratch-made toppings like roasted hazelnuts, dye-free sprinkles and waffle cone pieces.
+Plus, all of their shops cater to a dairy-free diet with a variety of coconut-milk- and almond-milk-based yogurts and a large selection of non-dairy toppings.

 Portland's food carts, sweet shops and even breweries offer creative variations on classic campfire s'mores.